Same day delivery: Will it ever be profitable?

 Delivery: Great Idea, Poor Model?
 Whilst the icons of Deliveroo and Uber are now ubiquitous in everyday life, there’s only one issue for the delivery providers themselves - delivery is largely yet to be a profitable model.
 With Deliveroo’s parent company having lost £129 million in 2016, is our growing need for insta-delivery possible to make profitable? (especially at the massive lengths of scale that many have now grown to, built on investors’ funds).

 The Times Future of Retail report covers the issue in detail, and asks the experts what they predict about the current business model and the current barriers to profitability.
-Hugh Fletcher, Global Head of Consultancy and Innovation at Salmon, is featured in the report (p18), and Hugh presents his thoughts about achievable solutions and recommendations to make the model more sustainable for the future.
+Hugh Fletcher, Global Head of Consultancy and Innovation at Salmon, a Wunderman Commerce Company, is featured in the report (p18), and Hugh presents his thoughts about achievable solutions and recommendations to make the model more sustainable for the future.

 What can retailers learn from Amazon when it comes to great delivery - and being profitable?